People often use the terms digital signatures and electronic signatures interchangeably, unaware of the differences between the two.

 Digital signatures, however, only include the electronic signing methods that meet the requirements for advanced or qualified electronic signatures.
 Therefore, simple electronic signatures are not digital signatures.

-On the other hand, simple electronic signatures use far less secure technology.
-Therefore, they can never fully identify the signer or make sure that the document has not been altered after signing.
+On the other hand, simple electronic signatures rely on far less secure technology.
+Therefore, they can’t fully identify the signer or make sure that the document has not been altered after signing.

 Do you want to know more about the other differences between a digital signature and an electronic signature?
 Are you wondering which one of the two you should use?
 Then keep reading.